Lewisham: Governance

 The parish of Lewisham was governed by a vestry; and from 1855 until 1900 by the Lewisham District Board of Works, in combination with Penge.
 Following the London Government Act 1899, the County of London was split into 28 metropolitan boroughs in 1900.
 Lewisham, with the parish of Lee, became part of the Metropolitan Borough of Lewisham.
 In 1965, under the London Government Act 1963, the current 32 London boroughs were formed and today Lewisham is part of the London Borough of Lewisham.

 Lewisham London Borough Council is based in Catford.
 The current directly elected mayor is Brenda Dacres.
 In the London Assembly, the London Borough of Lewisham is joined with the Royal Borough of Greenwich to form the Greenwich and Lewisham constituency, with the current Assembly Member being Len Duvall.
-For Westminster elections, Lewisham is covered by the Lewisham Deptford constituency, whose Member of Parliament (MP) as of 2021 is Vicky Foxcroft.
+For Westminster elections, Lewisham is covered by the Lewisham North constituency, whose Member of Parliament (MP) as of 2024 is Vicky Foxcroft.